 We seek individuals who are highly motivated to study at Ochanomizu University and who have a sufficient level of basic academic skills needed to refine their specialties.
+In addition, we welcome individuals who have a deep intellectual curiosity in a variety of things, whether in the humanities or the sciences, the ability to identify issues and research them diligently, and the potential to find original answers.

-In addition, we seek individuals to whom at least one of the following applies.
+Specifically, we seek individuals to whom at least one of the following applies.

 - 1. The individual has the communication and application skills needed to communicate knowledge and opinions to other people, and to put those ideas, etc., into practice. - 2.
-The individual aspires to seek truth and has interest in both the humanities and the sciences. - 3.
-The individual has a clear vision of her own future and the future of society. - The individual thinks from a global perspective and has a desire to be active on the international stage (whether domestic or overseas).
+Students who aspire to, and have a broad interest in, the search for truth and the creation of value. - 3.
+The individual has a clear vision of her own future and the future of society. - 4.
+The individual thinks from a global perspective and has a desire to be active on the international stage (whether domestic or overseas).